caoxulai/Eight/README.md

 - [x] resize all elements when starting the application (based on the screen size)
 - [x] Create Resizer class
 - [x] Create a new container in game layout to make sure all components are at the center
-- [ ] resize all elements in rank layout when starting the fragment (based on the screen size)
+- [x] resize all elements in rank layout when starting the fragment (based on the screen size)
-- [ ] Create a new container in rank layout to make sure all components are at the center
+- [x] Create a new container in rank layout to make sure all components are at the center
 - [ ] Bug: rotate screen switched back to the menu fragment
 - [ ] alert_top5 v2
+- [ ] resize all elements in rank layout when starting the fragment (based on the screen size)
 - [ ] alert_finish v2
+- [ ] resize all elements in rank layout when starting the fragment (based on the screen size)
 - [ ] alert_reset_ranking v2
+- [ ] resize all elements in rank layout when starting the fragment (based on the screen size)
 - [x] rank by time instead of steps
 - [ ] support 4*4
 - [ ] support 5*5